alainatividad/JavaScript-Timed-Interactive-Quiz/README.md

 ## Description

 This program hopes to help full-stack developers test their knowledge of JavaScript fundamentals.
 This program is a timed quiz that will randomise a couple of questions about JavaScript along with four (4) possible answers.
-The user could select their answer and the program would prompt if that is correct or not.
-For another challenge, whenever an incorrect answer is selected, 10 secounds would be deducted to the current time.
+The user could select their answer and the program would prompt if that is correct or not, if correct the program will move on to thext question but if not, it would remain in the same question until the correct answer is selected.
+For another challenge, whenever an incorrect answer is selected, 10 seconds would be deducted to the current time.
 Once the time is up or all of the questions have been answered, the user can record their initials and scores and a list of their attempts can be seen on a different page.
 The list of scores can be reset and the user can also go back to the initial page to start the quiz again.

 The program is done using HTML, CSS, and JavaScript.